Economy of Israel: Gaza war (2023–present)

 After the Gaza war began on 7 October 2023, the Israeli stock markets and currency nosedived.
+Both have since surged.
 It is estimated that Israel would lose around $400 billion in the next decade and experience a significant economic shock.
 Ninety percent of this will result from indirect consequences such as reduced investment, labor market disruptions, and hindered productivity growth.
-On August 2024, Fitch Ratings downgraded Israel's credit rating.
+In August 2024, Fitch Ratings downgraded Israel's credit rating.
 The Bank of Israel has counted war-related costs from 2023 to 2025 at up to $55.6 billion.
 Another consequence of the war was that consumer spending dropped by 27%, imports fell by 42%, and exports declined by 18%.

 On 19 July 2024, the International Court of Justice released an important advisory opinion stating that countries must not recognize, assist, or support the illegal circumstances arising from Israel's occupation of Palestinian territories.
 The court declared that all nations must avoid any economic or trade relations with Israel concerning the Occupied Palestinian territories (OPT) or any areas that could reinforce its unlawful presence there.
 Additionally, it emphasized the need to take steps to prevent trade or investment activities that contribute to sustaining the illegal situation established by Israel in the OPT.

 On May 26, 2023, the European Trade Union Confederation (ETUC), which represents over 45 million workers and their trade unions across Europe, announced a boycott of products made in illegal Israeli settlements in the occupied Palestinian territories.
 The ETUC emphasized the need for regulatory measures to ban the import and export of goods produced in these illicit settlements by entities within the European Union, as stipulated by EU treaties and international law.

+In early 2026, Israel's Finance Ministry stated that the country had raised $6 billion in a three-tranche international bond offering, marking its first global issuance since the October 2023 Gaza ceasefire and drawing strong demand from around 300 investors across more than 30 countries, including participants from Abraham Accords states.
+The offering comprised bonds of various maturities, with pricing spreads narrowing close to pre-war levels, indicating renewed international demand for Israeli sovereign debt.
+Officials said the proceeds would help cover Israel's 2026 financing needs, while the breadth participation was widely seen as evidence of continued investor confidence in the country's economic resilience.